How to Price OnlyFans PPVs: The Complete Pricing Guide for 2026

 On a paid page, subscribers already committed money to join.
 They've self-selected as willing spenders.
 This shifts PPV from being the primary revenue driver to a high-margin upsell.

-Because the subscriber already made a purchasing decision, PPV conversion rates tend to be higher β€” but the audience is smaller.
+Because the subscriber already made a purchasing decision, unlock rates tend to be higher β€” but the audience is smaller.
 You can afford to price higher because the buyer is pre-qualified.

-Typical PPV pricing on paid pages: $10-$50, with more room for premium content at $50+.
+Typical PPV pricing on paid pages: $15-$75 for standard content, $100+ for premium and extended videos.
 Lower volume, higher prices.

 The Dual-Page Strategy